Can the EnPointe system be used for wheelchair fencing?

 Generally, wires don’t have the surface area required to act as a suitable replacement for conductive tape.
 However, some clubs have told us they’ve tested wires and found them to work.
 To explore options specific to your club or venue, contact EnPointe Support.

 SAFETY & SECURITY

 Are the wireless signals encrypted?
-Could a third party device change the signals received by the Relay Box in order to cheat?
+Could a third party device change the signals received by the Display Box or Relay Box in order to cheat?

 The wireless signals are encrypted and authenticated using the AES-128 cipher.
-Once a fencer has ‘touched on’ to the Relay Box, the only signals that is can receive are from the two Pocket Boxes.
-A third-party device could jam the signal, but cannot change the information received by the Relay Box.
+Once a fencer has ‘touched on’ to a Display Box or Relay Box, the only signals that is can receive are from the two Pocket Boxes.
+A third-party device could jam the signal, but cannot change the information received by the devices.

 Is the EnPointe system compliant with international safety certifications, like FCC and CE?
 Where can I find more information about this?